bobbleheadhobo/ImgDate/README.md

    python main.py process
    ```
 3. Processed images will be saved in the `img/processed` folder by default
-4. Customize ImgDate's behavior by modifying the parameters in the `ImageOrganizer` class initialization:
+4. Customize ImgDate's behavior by modifying the parameters in main.py:

    ```python
    image_organizer = ImageOrganizer(